TrellixVulnTeam/swahilipython_SCMU/Doc/library/fileinput.rst

 .. function:: isstdin()

-   Returns true if the last line was read from ``sys.stdin``, otherwise returns false.
+   Returns true if the last line was read kutoka ``sys.stdin``, otherwise returns false.

 .. function:: nextfile()

-   Close the current file so that the next iteration will read the first line from the next file (if any); lines not read from the file will not count towards the cumulative line count.
+   Close the current file so that the next iteration will read the first line kutoka the next file (if any); lines not read kutoka the file will not count towards the cumulative line count.
 The filename is not changed until after the first line of the next file has been read.
 Before the first line has been read, this function has no effect; it cannot be used to skip the first file.
 After the